GalAvineri/ISIC-Archive-Downloader/README.md

 # Finally
-We hope this script will allow researchers who had similliar difficulties accessing ISIC's Archive to have easier access and enable them to provide further work on this field, as the ISIC foundation wishes :)
+We hope this script will allow researchers, who had similliar difficulties accessing ISIC's archive, to have easier access and enable them to provide further work on this field, as the ISIC foundation wishes :)

 If you stumble into any issues - let us know in the issues section!